 “[A permadeath first-person shooter] in which the only way to reload is to rewind time.”

-Yes, you read that right: “Final Shot” is a shooter including time magic.
+You read that right: “Final Shot” is a shooter including time magic.
 Whenever you choose to use this skill, your character winds back by replaying their movements from the last two to three seconds.
 Also, any damage you endured in that short timeframe gets negated.
 Five foes nearly shot you down, reducing your full health bar to measly ten percent?
 Such a dreadful scenario can be avoided here in hindsight.
-Not always, of course, as the ability comes with its own cool-down time.
+Not always, of course, as the ability comes with its own cooldown time.

 Overall, “Final Shot” is a clever and pretty stylish as well as minimalist experimental shooter.
-With its delightful core mechanic, three different maps, nice background beats and a variety of weapons (guns, rifles, bats, grenades et cetera), it simply is one of the best shooters made for a jam that I ever played.
+With its delightful core mechanic, three different maps, nice background beats and a variety of weapons (guns, rifles, bats, grenades et cetera), it simply is one of the best shooters made for a jam that I have ever played.
 [PLAY]